DAC/AMPPremiumReview

 Bluetooth connectivity was great, no dropouts, and I could walk with my iphone in almost every corner to my 2000 sq ft house without losing the signal.

-In the end, the Bluetooth sound is prefabricated by Qualcomm’s SoC (System on Chip), and would be identical between DAC using the same SoC.
+In the end, the Bluetooth sound is prefabricated by Qualcomm’s all-in-one DAC and headphone amplifier on one chip, and would be identical between DACs using the same chip.
 Bluetooth functionality should therefore neither be a dealmaker or a dealbreaker.

 SMSL DO200 MKII vs. SMSL SU-9Pro